Bayer-Group/BayerCLAW/doc/options_and_parameters.md

 - The previous version of the workflow (if present) remains active for the duration of the compilation.
 Active executions continue running, and incoming jobs continue to be directed to the previous version.
-- A new version of the launcher Lambda is deployed.
+- A new version of the workflow's job launcher Lambda is deployed.
 - New versions of the state machine, batch job definitions, and other components are created.
 The state machine will have a version number appended to its name (e.g. `MyWorkflow--1`).
 The state machine version number will be the same as the launcher Lambda version (it's important to know this in case you need to roll back a Blue/Green